-- (12) Involuntary overtime shall be on a rotational basis based upon the number of occurrences of involuntary overtime, and not based upon the number of hours worked. - (13) Employees who are in training shall be eligible by utilization of the OEL to work voluntary overtime in order to avoid involuntary overtime. - (14) In cases where employees have been mandated, officers working overlapping shifts, CRRs and CTOs shall be eligible to volunteer.
-Officers volunteering from an overlapping shift shall be required to complete their primary shift and then report to the assignment for which they volunteered. - (a) Where two or more bargaining unit members have volunteered for the overtime, the most senior employee shall receive the assignment. - (b) Overtime hours accrued under these circumstances shall not be recorded on the OEL.
-No penalty to the Employer shall be incurred under this provision. - Department of Community Health: In the Department of Community Health the following overtime distribution procedure shall apply except as noted below, or unless modified during secondary negotiations: - a.
+CTOs shall be eligible to volunteer.
+Employees volunteering from an overlapping shift shall be required to complete their primary shift and then report to the assignment for which they volunteered.

+- (a) Where two or more bargaining unit members have volunteered for the overtime, the most senior employee shall receive the assignment. - (b)Overtime hours accrued under these circumstances shall not be recorded on the OEL.
+No penalty to the Employer shall be incurred under this provision. - j.
+If the Employer or the Union determines on a state-wide basis that compliance with contractual overtime provisions is a significant problem, the parties may reach an agreement to remedy continuing overtime errors. - 2.
+Department of Community Health: In the Department of Community Health the following overtime distribution procedure shall apply except as noted below, or unless modified during secondary negotiations: - a.
 Voluntary Overtime List: Overall preference for unscheduled overtime will be given to Forensic Security Assistants (FSAs) who are on the Voluntary Overtime List.
 First preference shall go to FSAs who are on duty.
 Second preference shall go to FSAs who are off duty.
-The Voluntary Overtime List shall be developed on a daily basis, shall not be carried over to other shifts or days, and shall be administered in the following manner: - (1) FSAs on duty shall call the area supervisor during the first six hours of the shift to activate their names for available overtime on the following shift.
+The Voluntary Overtime List shall be developed on a daily basis, shall not be carried over to other shifts or days, and shall be administered in the following manner: - (1)FSAs on duty shall call the area supervisor during the first six hours of the shift to activate their names for available overtime on the following shift. - (2)FSAs off duty shall call the area supervisor during the first six hours of the shift preceding the one they are volunteering to work.
+Their names and phone numbers will be recorded on the Voluntary Overtime List. - (3) After the six hour cut off time, a list will be prepared which will rank the employees by equalization hours, with first

-- (2) FSAs off duty shall call the area supervisor during the first six hours of the shift preceding the one they are volunteering to work.
-Their names and phone numbers will be recorded on the Voluntary Overtime List. - (3) After the six hour cut off time, a list will be prepared which will rank the employees by equalization hours, with first preference going to on-duty staff.
-This list will be used to assign available overtime. - (4) Such requests to work overtime must be for any area or assignment, provided that legally required or implied gender-based selective certification requirements (if any) are maintained. - (5) FSAs who place their name on the Voluntary Overtime List and subsequently refuse or were scheduled and do not work the overtime, will have those hours credited on the equalization list as if they worked. - (6) In the event that two or more FSAs have worked an equal number of hours of overtime in the current quarter, the overtime will be distributed to these FSAs in seniority order.
+- preference going to on-duty staff.
+This list will be used to assign available overtime. - (4) Such requests to work overtime must be for any area or assignment, provided that legally required or implied genderbased selective certification requirements (if any) are maintained. - (5)FSAs who place their name on the Voluntary Overtime List and subsequently refuse or were scheduled and do not work the overtime, will have those hours credited on the equalization list as if they worked. - (6) In the event that two or more FSAs have worked an equal number of hours of overtime in the current quarter, the overtime will be distributed to these FSAs in seniority order.